Franklin County Sheriff’s Office offers free rides on New Year’s Eve

 FRANKLIN COUNTY, Ark.
-(KFTA) — The Franklin County Sheriff’s Office is offering a free ride to anyone in the county who feels too intoxicated to drive this New Year’s.
+(KNWA) — The Franklin County Sheriff’s Office is offering a free ride to anyone in the county who feels too intoxicated to drive this New Year’s.

 The department posted on Facebook that it’s not a trick or a gimmick — police would “rather pick you up and take you home than issue a death notification.”